|

 Download Manitoba Wildlands' July 21, 2006 appeal of the Wuskwatim Transmission Line Project environmental licence (No. 2700) (PDF)

-Any person may appeal an environmental licence by submitting a written explanation for the appeal within the designated appeal period.
+Any person may appeal an environmental licence by submitting a written explanation for the appeal.
 The letter must be addressed to the Director of Environmental Assessment and Licensing Branch:

 Ms. Tracey Braun, Director of Environmental Assessment & Licensing Branch